Polynomials with constant Hessian determinants in dimension three: Introduction

-Furthermore, we shall show that the Jacobian conjecture holds for real gradient maps in all dimensions, provided the linear part is equal to the identity map, using results that are described below.
+In \cite[Th.\@ 1.3]{MR2221506}, the author proves that the Jacobian conjecture holds for real gradient maps in all dimensions, provided the linear part is equal to the identity map.
+We will reprove this result, by showing that real gradient maps whose linear part is the identity map are translations (i.e.\@ have degree $1$) if they satisfy the Keller condition, using results that are described below.
 In 1954, K. J{\"o}rgens proved in \cite{MR0062326} that functions from $\R^2$ to $\R$ which are twice continuously differentiable and whose Hessian determinant equals one at each point are in fact quadratic polynomials.
 Four years later, this result was extended to $\R^3$ and $\R^4$ by E. Calabi in \cite{MR0106487}, but with the extra condition that the Hessian matrix is positive definite everywhere.
 The polynomial

 shows that such an extra condition is required.
 An extension to arbitrary dimension was proved by A.V.
 Pogorelov in 1972 in \cite{MR0319126}, using a lemma of \cite{MR0106487}.
-In section \ref{last}, we shall extend this result in dimensions $n \le 3$ by showing that a polynomial in at most three indeterminates whose Hessian determinant is constant is a quadratic polynomial in case its quadratic part does not vanish at $K^n$, where $K$ is the base field of characteristic zero.
+In theorem \ref{definite}, we shall extend this result for polynomials in dimensions $n \le 3$ (and for real polynomials) as follows.
+We shall show that a polynomial in $K[x_1,x_2,\ldots,x_n]$ is a quadratic polynomial if its Hessian determinant is constant and its quadratic part does not vanish at $K^n \setminus \{0\}^n$, provided $n \le 3$ (or $K = \R$).

 In 1991, F. Dillen classified all polynomials in two indeterminates over a field of characteristic zero with constant Hessian determinant in \cite{MR1107649}, and showed that the Jacobian conjecture holds for gradient maps in dimension two.
-The key point of Dillen's classification is the following: if the degree of the polynomial is larger than two, then after a suitable linear transformation, the lower right corner of the Hessian matrix becomes zero.
-Our main result in section \ref{first} is a similar result in dimension three, namely that after a suitable linear transformation, every entry below the anti-diagonal becomes zero, provided the degree of the polynomial is larger than two.
+The key point of Dillen's classification can be seen as follows: if the degree of the polynomial is larger than two, then after a suitable linear transformation, the lower right corner of its Hessian matrix becomes zero.
+As mentioned above, our main result (in theorem \ref{dillenext}) is a similar statement for polynomials with constant Hessian determinant in dimension three: if the degree of the polynomial is larger than two, then after a suitable linear transformation, every entry below the anti-diagonal of its Hessian matrix becomes zero.
 This result does not hold in dimensions larger than three and neither for quadratic polynomials over $\R$ in dimensions two and three.

-The linear transformation that is meant is a matrix $T \in \GL_n(K)$, and instead of looking at the Hessian of a polynomial $f \in K[x] = K[x_1,x_2,\ldots, x_n]$ itself, we look at the Hessian of $f(Tx)$, where $Tx$ can be seen as a matrix product of the matrix $T$ and the vector $x$.
-Taking the Jacobian matrix, denoted by $\jac$, of $f(Tx)$, we obtain by the chain rule that